LittleTechBookClub/swarm-flutter-app/README.md

 Then after cloning this repo, cd into its folder and run `flutter doctor` Address any issues there, then you can use `flutter run` to see the running app.

+If you are developing with VSCode, install the Flutter extension to accelerate debugging issues.

 This project is a starting point for a Flutter application that follows the [simple app state management tutorial](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple).